Charmanderander/deeplearning.ai/Week3/NeuralNetworks.md

 ## Random Weights Initialization

 In Neural Networks, you cannot set your initial weights to 0, if not Gradient Descent will not work

+The random values should be really small.
+This is because if the activation functions have too large `z`, the learning will be slow